 - Schengen Area countries require minimum €30,000 (approximately $35,000) in medical coverage including repatriation for tourist visas

-- Thailand requests proof of medical coverage for certain visa types, with minimums varying by visa category
+- Thailand requires proof of medical coverage for certain visa types, with minimums varying by visa category

-- United Arab Emirates requires health insurance documentation for tourist and resident visas
+- The United Arab Emirates requires health insurance documentation for tourist and resident visas

 - Cuba mandates travel insurance with medical coverage for all visitors

 Requirements change periodically.
-Check official consular or embassy websites for your specific destination before departure.
-Carry proof of coverage (your insurance certificate or policy summary) when entering countries with mandatory requirements.
+Check official consular or embassy websites for your destination before departure and carry proof of coverage when entering countries with mandatory requirements.

 Medical Travel Insurance: FAQ